 NOTE: See the Quad Cities overview for regional information on tourism centers, festivals, and getting around.

-Arsenal Island is a military installation but the public is welcome to visit.
-As of December 1, 2015, however, new screening procedures may make access more difficult.
+Arsenal Island is a military installation but the public is welcome to visit; just be prepared to complete a screening procedure.
 All visitors must first check in at the Visitors Center at the Moline gate to get a pass (enter from River Drive in Moline).
-In order to get a pass, you will need to show a photo ID and agree to undergo a criminal background check.
+You will need to show a photo ID and agree to undergo a criminal background check.
 Once you are approved (the process could take several minutes), you will get a pass and you can enter the Arsenal grounds.

 You will not be able to get a pass, however, if you are a foreign national (unless you are visiting on official business) or if you are under 18 years of age and not accompanied by an adult.
-If the criminal background check isn’t favorable, you will also be denied access (the list of no-nos is here.)
+If the criminal background check isn’t favorable, you will also be denied access.

 The U.S. government lost interest in the island until the Civil War.
 After Confederate troops destroyed the Harper’s Ferry Armory in 1861, the Union needed a safe location to store armaments.
 A lobbying effort by local officials coupled with astute political maneuvering persuaded Congress to create the Rock Island Arsenal in 1862.
 The new arsenal was quickly called to serve an unintended purpose: prison camp for captured Confederate soldiers.
 At its peak, nearly 8,600 Confederate soldiers were housed on the island.
-Rotating groups of soldiers served as prison guards, including a turn by the 108th Regiment, U.S. Colored Infantry.
-I’m sure that went over well with the Confederate troops.
+Rotating groups of Union soldiers served as prison guards, including a turn by the 108th Regiment, U.S. Colored Infantry.
 Between 1863 and 1865, about two thousand Confederate POWs died at the Arsenal Island camp, mostly from diseases such as smallpox and pneumonia.

 Major Charles Kingsbury, the Arsenal’s first commander, began construction of the first building, now known as the Clock Tower, in 1863, but a number of logistic and financial challenges delayed completion until 1867.
 The Arsenal’s second commander, Brevet Brigadier General Thomas Rodman, laid out the grand plans that gave the installation its current shape: a group of ten large workshops, quarters for the commanding officer, and a bridge that would connect the island to Iowa.
 Rodman died unexpectedly in 1871, but his plans were completed by his successor, Lieutenant Colonel Daniel Flagler.
 The ten shops, each covering a full acre, were built with imposing limestone facades; they are still in use today.
 Quarters One, home for the commanding officer, was completed just after Rodman died.
 The ornate Italianate building has nineteen thousand square feet of living space, making it the second-largest single-family home in the government’s real-estate portfolio; only the White House is larger.
 The bridge Rodman envisioned was completed in 1872, then completely overhauled in 1896.